 NOAA APT decoder

 A simple prototype for decoding Automatic Picture Transmission (APT) from the NOAA polar orbiting weather satellites is presented in this post.
 Instead of WAV file input you can connect it directly to the output of a WFM receiver like the one presented in the previous section.
-Be sure to use the correct sample rates in the band pass filter and the first resampler!
-The sample rate for the decoder must be 9.6 ksps which should be clear if you read the description of how the decoder works.
+Be sure to use the correct sample rates in the band pass filter and the first resampler.
+The sample rate for the decoder must be 9.6 ksps.

 Sorry there is no GRC file, but it should be very easy to reproduce from the screenshot.